mia1024/mia1024/README.md

 Here is short list of some coding projects I've been involved in.
 You can go to each project's repository for more details

 ## [Hyperschedule](https://github.com/muddCreates/hyperschedule) v2
+- Hyperschedule is the course scheduler used by the majority of the students at the Claremont Colleges.
+I lead an effort to rewrite the legacy codebase (largely the product of a 2-day Hackathon back in 2017) from scratch using TypeScript, React, NodeJS, and MongoDB.
 ![Hyperschedule Demo](https://github.com/hyperschedule/hyperschedule/blob/8d329ad3b2bab6f9f2fc6cf8903f545399c85ff5/docs/demo.gif)
-- Hyperschedule is the course scheduler used by the majority of the students at the Claremont Colleges.
-- I lead an effort to rewrite the code from scratch using TypeScript, React, NodeJS, and MongoDB.

 ## [Cross Context Events](https://github.com/mia1024/cross-context-events)
 - A lightweight library written in Typescript for event synchronization and messaging across Javascript execution contexts.